ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 This algorithm is called *sequential search*, because you look at each book in sequence.
 Here is a simple implementation:

-    sequentialSearch(array, key):
+    sequentialSearch(arr, key):
-        for i in 0 .. array.size - 1:   // For each element in array:
+        for i in 0 .. arr.size - 1:     // For each element in the array:
-            if array[i] == key:         //     If we found the search key: return i                //         return this position
+            if arr[i] == key:           //     If we found the search key: return i                //         return this position
         return null                     // Otherwise, return null